RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 41: The interface for settings of intervals.
 </p>

-For each room is possible to define individual count of intervals.
+For each room is possible to define an individual count of intervals.
 The overview of individual plans is displayed under each day, the picture 42.

 <p align="center">
 <img src="description-pictures/software/more-temperature-plans.png" width="400px" alt="Individual count of intervals.">